 Option 2: Prescription

-- Secure and comfortable fit, with adjustments made by your clinician (if needed)
+- Secure and comfortable fit, with professional adjustments if needed

-- Requires multiple appointments and time for adjustments
+- Requires clinic appointments for fitting and follow-ups

 Final Thoughts